Quantitative phase and absorption contrast imaging: The noise collector

-There are two main ingredients here.
-First, the {\em Noise Collector} matrix $\Cc$, whose $N^\beta$ columns are chosen independently and at random on the unit sphere $\mathbb{S}^{{\cal N}-1}$.
-Second, the weight $\tau>1$, whose value should be chosen large enough so it is expensive to approximate the noise with the columns of ${\cal A}$, but should not be taken too large or, otherwise, the unknown $\vect \chi$ is lost, also absorbed by the {\it Noise Collector}.
-The optimal value of $\tau$ is the minimal value for which $\vect \chi = 0$ when the data is pure noise and, therefore, it can be chosen in advance.
+Here, $\tau$ is an $O(1)$ no-phantom weight, and $\cC \in \mC^{{\cal N}\times \Sigma}$ is a {\it Noise Collector} matrix, with $\Sigma = {\cal N}^\beta$, for $\beta>1$ (typically close to one).
+If the noise $\vect e$ is Gaussian, then the columns of $\Cc$ can be chosen independently and at random on the unit sphere $\mathbb{S}^{{\cal N}-1}$.
+The weight $\tau>1$ is chosen so it is expensive to approximate $\vect e$ with the columns of $T$, but it cannot be taken too large because then we lose the signal $\vect \chi$ that gets absorbed by the {\it Noise Collector} as well.
+For practical purposes, $\tau$ is chosen as the minimal value for which $\vect \chi = 0$ when the data is pure noise, i.e., when $\vect d_0=0$.
+The key property is that the optimal value of $\tau$ does not depend on the level of noise and, therefore, it is chosen in advance, before the {\it Noise Collector} is used for a specific task.

-It can be shown \cite{Moscoso20b, Moscoso21}, that if the matrix ${\cal A}$ is incoherent enough, so its columns are not almost parallel, the minimizer in (\ref{rho_t}) has no false positives for any level of noise, with probability that tends to one as the dimension of the data increases to infinity.
-To find the solution of (\ref{rho_t}), we define the function
+It can be shown that if the matrix ${\cal A}$ is incoherent enough, so its columns are not almost parallel, the minimizer in (\ref{rho_tt}) has no false positives for any level of noise, with probability that tends to one as the dimension of the data increases to infinity.
+To find the solution of (\ref{rho_tt}), we define the function

-and determine the solution as This strategy finds the minimum in (\ref{rho_t}) exactly for all values of the regularization parameter $\lambda$.
+and determine the solution as This strategy finds the minimum in (\ref{rho_tt}) exactly for all values of the regularization parameter $\lambda$.
 Thus, the method is fully automated, meaning that it has no tuning parameters.
 To determine the exact extremum in (\ref{min-max}), we use the iterative soft thresholding algorithm GeLMA~\cite{Moscoso12} that works as follows.

 Pick a value for the no-phantom weight $\tau$; for optimal results calibrate $\tau$ to be the smallest value for which $\vect \chi=0$ when the algorithm is fed with pure noise.
 In our numerical experiments we use $\tau= 2$.
 Next, pick a value for the regularization parameter, for example $\lambda=1$, and choose step sizes $\Delta t_1< 2/\|[{\cal A} \, | \, \Cc]\|^2$ and $\Delta t_2< \lambda/\|{\cal A} \|$\footnote{Choosing two step sizes instead of the smaller one $\Delta t_1$ improves the convergence speed.}.
 Set $\vect \bfchi_0= \vect 0$, $\vect \eta_0=\vect 0$, $\vect z_0=\vect 0$, and iterate for $k\geq 0$: